Things to do in Queensland

 While mostly flat, the Atherton Tablelands contain a host of unusual volcanic features.
 These include the twin emerald lakes of Barrine and Eacham, the Undara National Park and the Mt Hypipamee Crater.
 Because of these, the region has rich soil and has adopted the fitting reputation of being the ‘fruit bowl of the northern tropics’.
 Tasting tours are popular as gourmet food grows exceptionally well and you can sample anything from coffee to mangoes, watermelon, papaya, avocados, potatoes, pumpkin, blueberries, strawberries, bananas and more!
 If you’d rather get active, explore the region on an adventure tour.
 Mountain bike or hiking tours operate through national parks and there are lakes that host a range of water sports.
 For those wanting to get airborne, float in a hot air balloon—this is an exceptional way to experience a unique birds-eye-view!

 On top of feasting and getting out and about, there are heaps of things to learn in the Atherton Tablelands.
 The region has a strong pioneering history and there are plenty of geological wonders to discover.
-Contact our My QLD Holiday Experts to find out more.
+Contact our Holiday Experts to find out more.

 The Whitsundays are a water lover’s dream.
 Made up of 74 islands, a stunning mainland coast and lush hinterlands, this mid-state region is the perfect place to find your sea legs and simply float away!
 Discover astounding natural landscapes, secluded beachside oases or take some time out for pampering and indulgence especially for two.
 Your days will be sunny and coloured in aqua-blues.
 The Whitsundays are a real treat for your body and mind!